-As I was inhaling another Australian-style burger the other day, I realized I was eating a burger that nobody in North America (and other places for that matter) had ever seen the likes of.
+As I was inhaling another of many Australian hamburgers the other day, I realized I was eating a burger that nobody in North America (and other places for that matter) had ever seen the likes of.

 In explaining to some folks at home in Canada how Australians prefer to eat their burgers, the awed silence on the other end of the line was indicative of just how unique these burgers are.

-Which made me realize that there are a number of foodstuffs (mmmm…food: one of my favourite topics) that are relatively unique to this spot in the world, which are worth sharing.
+Which made me realize that in addition to Australian hamburgers, there are a number of foodstuffs (mmmm…food: one of my favourite topics) that are relatively unique to this spot in the world, which are worth sharing.

 First of all, the burgers.
-A standard hamburger here is called a “Burger With The Lot”.
+Australian hamburgers here are called a “Burger With The Lot”.
 At home in Canada we call it “the works”; here, it is “the lot”.

 And so it should go by a different name, because the toppings are also completely different.